Volvo B5LH: Singapore

 The Land Transport Authority purchased fifty MCV Evora bodied Volvo B5L Hybrid buses for S$30 million.
 They entered service from December 2018 with SBS Transit and SMRT Buses initially.
-The buses were registered SG3000T - SG3049D.
 In 2021, Tower Transit took over several units of the B5LH from SMRT as part of the handover of the Sembawang-Yishun Bus Package under the Bus Contracting Model (BCM).
-All Sembawang-Yishun Package's bus routes have utilised B5LHs under Tower Transit. these Hybrid-electric buses were powered by the Volvo D5K-240 (Euro 6) engine (5,132cc) with power output of 177kW, Volvo integrated starter alternator motor I-SAM with lithium ion batteries and fitted with 12-speed automatic Volvo AT2412E I-Shift transmission. an electric air-conditioning unit system are located at the roof of the bus supplied by Valeo (model: REVO).
+All Sembawang-Yishun Package's bus routes have utilised B5LHs under Tower Transit. these Hybrid-electric buses were powered by the Volvo D5K-240 (Euro 6) engine (5,132cc) with power output of 177 kW, Volvo integrated starter alternator motor I-SAM with lithium ion batteries and fitted with 12-speed automatic Volvo AT2412E I-Shift transmission. an electric air-conditioning unit system are located at the roof of the bus supplied by Valeo (model: REVO).
 Selective catalytic reduction (with Exhaust gas recirculation), hence requiring the exhaust fluids use of AdBlue. the Volvo B5L Hybrid chassis was unveiled at Ulu Pandan Bus Depot in October 2018.